morarupasukaru/devdocs/frontend/NextJS.md

     the HTML is generated at build time and will be reused on each request (recommended)
   * [server-side rendering](https://nextjs.org/docs/basic-features/pages#server-side-rendering) (SSR) :
     the HTML is generated on each request
-* static generation is recommend for performance reason (can be stored in CDN)
+* static generation is recommended for performance reason (can be stored in CDN)
 * Next.js pre-render by default pages without dynamic data
 * Next.js pre-render mode is defined at page level and therefore is quite flexible
 * [client-side rendering](https://nextjs.org/docs/basic-features/data-fetching/client-side) (CSR)